Inflectra/spira-documentation/docs/Spira-User-Manual/Inflectra-Ai-In-Spira.md

 - System Admin > Workspaces > [View/Edit Product](../Spira-Administration-Guide/System-Workspaces.md/#edit-a-product): set "Inflectra.ai" to yes for any existing product you wish to use Inflectra.ai (note that new products will have Inflectra.ai on by default, as will sample products if the site was created at 8.10.0.0 or later)

 ### Where is Inflectra.ai available
-You can tell if a page has Inflectra.ai functionality because you will see the Inflectra.ai icon in the navigation bar.
+You can access Inflectra.ai from any page in Spira by clicking the Inflectra.ai icon in the global navigation bar.
+The sidebar opens in chat mode by default, where you can ask questions using the [Helper Chatbot](#helper-chatbot).

-Inflectra.ai is available in the following places:
+Depending on which page you're on, you may also have access to workflow actions that can generate content based on artifacts:

 - **Details pages**: Inflectra.ai can generate content based on the current artifact being viewed from its details page.
 This content can either augment the artifact or create new artifacts.